typedb/typedb/spec.md

   * Executing `delete $x;` will remove `$x` from `m` (but `$x` may still appear in other cmaps `m'` of the input stream)

 _Remark_: Previously, it was suggested: if `$x` is in `m` and $`m(x)`$ is deleted from $`T_m(x)`$ by the end of the execution of the clause (for _all_ input maps of the input stream) then we set $`m(x) = \emptyset`$ and $`T_m(x) = \emptyset`$.
 Fundamental question: **is it better to silently remove vars?
-Or throw an error if vars pointing to deleted concepts are used?** (TODO)
+Or throw an error if vars pointing to deleted concepts are used?** (STICKY)
 * Only for `delete $x;` can we statically say that `$x` must not be re-used
 * Other question: would this interact with try? idea: take $`m(x) = \emptyset`$ if it points to a previously deleted concept